Fine Arts

 Social Media Marketing

-Students are introduced to digital marketing philosophies and techniques to prepare them for producing promotional materials across various social media platforms.
-Students will examine the inner workings of the most prevalent networks, studying algorithms, analytics, advertising, organic marketing, viral marketing, data collection, as well as recent trends that impact the world of marketing.
-Students will create written blogs, social media posts, photograph products, and produce video commercials for their personal or selected brand promotion to provide students with the tools necessary for social media content management.
+Students are introduced to digital marketing philosophies and techniques preparing them for producing promotional materials across various social media platforms.
+Students examine the inner workings of the most prevalent networks, studying algorithms, analytics, advertising, organic marketing, viral marketing, data collection, and recent trends that impact the world of marketing.
+Students create written blogs, social media posts, photograph products, and produce video commercials for their personal or selected brand promotion to provide students with the tools necessary for social media content management. |

-Photography I
+Photography 1

-Photography II
+Photography 2

-Honors Portfolio Design
+Honors Portfolio Design 1

-This course is for students who have completed beginning and advanced levels of Visual Arts courses in their chosen specialty and are seeking a more intensive focus on their individual artistic styles.
-At the beginning of the semester, students will propose a theme of their own interest that will guide the creation of several works over the course of the semester.
-Under instructor guidance, students will work to create a comprehensive collection of work suitable for college applications.
+the beginning of the semester, students will propose a theme of their own interest that will guide the creation of several works over the course of the semester.
+Under instructor guidance, students work to create a comprehensive collection of work suitable for college applications.

-Honors Portfolio Design II
+Honors Portfolio Design 2

 Performing Arts Curriculum